deblasis/take/README.md

 # take - Cross-platform Directory Navigation

-A cross-platform implementation of the ZSH `take` command that works in bash, zsh, PowerShell and cmd.
+A cross-platform implementation that works in bash, PowerShell and cmd, __inspired__ by the ZSH `take` command. (utterly copied)

 ## Features

 - Creates and changes into directories in one command
 - Supports nested directory creation
 - Handles git repository cloning
+- Downloads and extracts archives (tar.gz, tgz, tar.bz2, tar.xz, zip)
 - Works with relative and absolute paths
 - Supports Unicode and special characters
 - Handles home directory (`~`) expansion